-IH 30/Fair Park Street Grid Planning Study: Foundation for CBD/Fair Park Links to the south to support system redundancy, context-sensitive multimodal accommodations, urban land-use revitalization, and the traffic incident management process, including travel forecasts and modeling.
+IH 30/Fair Park Street Grid Planning Study: Foundation for CBD/Fair Park Links

+Work will continue in FY2024 on a planning study of the street grid south and north of IH 30 in the area bound by IH 45 to the west, Carroll Avenue to the east, Main Street to the north, and Fitzhugh to the south to support system redundancy, context-sensitive multimodal accommodations, urban land-use revitalization, and the traffic incident management process, including travel forecasts and modeling.
 The current vision is to create multiple links vs a confined, wider thoroughfare.
 This project will include a study of the Central Business District (CBD) and Fair Park areas.
 Surface Transportation Block Grant Program funds, Regional Transportation Council Local funds, and Transportation Development Credits will be utilized to support work activities.
 Anticipated products include: